Parents, take note of these video games popular among kids

 But as with any multiplayer game, such as shooters Valorant and Fortnite, players can encounter swearing and harmful behaviour while on its multiplayer servers or while connected to Discord.

 Minecraft offers more parental controls than the typical video game.
-Parents can limit the ability to join multiplayer servers and disable chats from players who are not on their child’s friends list – so long as a parent’s account is paired.
+Parents can limit the ability to join multiplayer servers and disable chats from players who are not on their children’s friends list – so long as a parent’s account is paired.

 Microsoft has also rolled out gaming safety control tools for its family of Xbox Live games, which include Minecraft.
-Parents can set limits to their child’s playtime and censor foul language.
+Parents can set limits to their children’s playtime and censor foul language.

-Minecraft also has child-friendly servers that approve of players only if their parent has completed a form with their child’s information.
+Minecraft also has child-friendly servers that approve of players only if parents have completed a form with their children’s information.

 Tips for parents

-Read up, or play: Read up on games that are popular, taking note of its online interaction features and what safety controls are available.
+Read up, or play: Read up on games that are popular, taking note of their online interaction features and what safety controls are available.
 Parents can go a step further to play the games to familiarise themselves with their child’s experience.

-Look out for multiplayer: Games that allow players to connect with others can foster teamwork and healthy competition, but can also expose young players to strangers.
+Look out for multiplayer feature: Games that allow players to connect with others can foster teamwork and healthy competition but can also expose young players to strangers.
 If possible, scan through the games’ menus to toggle off the option to interact with unknown players.

 Don’t ignore signs: Look out for children who suddenly become withdrawn or who cut off communication channels.
 Show concern for young gamers, even if the issues seem mundane to grown-ups, as such matters can still affect them emotionally.